Basic Dental Care

 - Your dentist or technician will have you bite down on a small piece of plastic.
 This will help align the teeth properly for the machine.
 Your dentist or technician will repeat this process several times to get pictures of all your teeth.

 - If needed, your dentist will put a sealant on the chewing surface of your back teeth to help prevent cavities.
 Sealants keep food and bacteria from getting stuck in the rough chewing surfaces or grooves of your teeth, and they protect your teeth from plaque .

 - Your dentist or hygienist may apply a fluoride solution directly to your teeth to help prevent tooth decay.
 Your dentist may recommend a series of fluoride applications.

 - If you are prone to infections, or if infections are particularly dangerous for you, you may need to take antibiotics before you have some types of dental work.
+Talk to your dentist or doctor if you have questions about the need for antibiotics.
 You may need to take antibiotics if you:

 - Your dentist or hygienist may ask you about the foods you eat.
 What you eat and whether you get enough vitamins and minerals can affect your dental health.

 - If you have active tooth decay or gum disease, your dentist will talk to you about changing your brushing or flossing habits.
 In severe cases, he or she may recommend antibiotics, special mouthwashes, or other dental treatments.
 If your teeth and gums appear healthy, your dentist will recommend that you continue your usual brushing and flossing.

 When To Call a Doctor